bless643/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permission to the owner
+A script that adds execute permissions to owner, group owner and other users